PuerkitoBio/goquery/README.md

 ## TODOs

 *    Implement NextUntil() and PrevUntil().
-*    Fix Prev...() functions to return nodes in the same order as jQuery (starting with the immediately preceding node, up until first child of the parent).
 *    Benchmarks so that future changes have a baseline to compare to.
 *    Add jQuery's `Closest()`?
 Other missing functions?
 *    Support negative indices in `Slice()`, like jQuery.